Dock & Marine Electrical

 Lake Travis and the Texas Hill Country offer some of the most beautiful waterfront living in the state — and your dock electrical should match the quality of your property.
 Whether you need a boat lift wired, dock lighting installed, or a complete shore power system, Malco Electric brings the same licensed, professional approach to your waterfront that we bring to every job.

 Since 1983, we've been serving Lakeway, Bee Cave, and waterfront communities throughout the Hill Country.
-Led by Master Electrician Randy Mallory (Lic. #6328), our team installs all dock electrical to NEC Article 553 standards — keeping your family safe on and around the water.
+Our licensed team installs all dock electrical to NEC Article 553 standards — keeping your family safe on and around the water.
+Learn more about our team and licensing.

 Boat Lift Wiring